This post may contain affiliate links. Click here to read our Disclosure.

 I can remember the excitement in their eyes when they experienced their first Chinese New Year celebrations in Malaysia; they were enchanted by the firecrackers, dragon dances and red envelopes.

-When we visited Japan last year, they learned the importance of following traditional Japanese customs like taking shoes off before entering a room, bathing without clothes in a public onsen and the steps to cleanse their hands and mouths before entering a temple.
+When we visited Japan last year, they learned the importance of following traditional Japanese customs, like taking shoes off before entering a room, bathing without clothes in a public onsen, and cleansing their hands and mouths before entering a temple.

 History and world issues come to life for children when you travel.
 I don’t think I can think of a trip or destination that didn’t provoke interest from the kids.
 We don’t plan these things; it is completely driven by them.
 A visit to a museum might bring on a huge discussion about the Holocaust or a hike will lead to a discussion on ethical travel.